-The Rees Davies Prize for an outstanding Master’s thesis commemorates former RHS President and distinguished medieval scholar, Professor Sir Rees Davies (1938-2005).
+The Rees Davies Prize for an outstanding Master’s thesis commemorates former Royal Historical Society President and distinguished medieval scholar, Professor Sir Rees Davies (1938-2005).
 It is awarded for the best Master’s dissertation submitted by a UK institution of Higher Education.
-The winner is awarded a prize of £250 and invited to submit an article based on the dissertation to be considered for publication in Transactions.
+The winner is awarded a prize of £250.

-- The Rees Davies Prize is awarded for the best dissertation submitted in 2016 as part of a one-year full-time (or two-year part-time) postgraduate Master’s degree in any UK institution of Higher Education.
+- The Rees Davies Prize is awarded for the best dissertation submitted in a calendar year as part of a one-year full-time (or two-year part-time) postgraduate Master’s degree in any UK institution of Higher Education.

-- Departments are invited to nominate the candidate judged by the examiners to have presented the best Master’s dissertation.
-Please note that an electronic copy of the dissertation will need to be uploaded to the entry form.
+- An electronic copy of the dissertation will need to be uploaded to the entry form.

-All enquiries about the Prize should be addressed to the Administrative Secretary, Melanie Ransom, at: email@example.com
+All enquiries about the Prize should be addressed to the RHS.
+Please contact the Membership and Administration Officer at: email@example.com